didof/myPosts/iteratify/Iteratify.md

 ## Usage

 Invocation of `next`?
 And when in the world?
-In case you delegate the iteration to the `for ... of` loop, the _JavaScript_ internal calls next repeatedly until an _IteratorResult_ is returned whose `done` is `true`.
+In case you delegate the iteration to the `for...of` loop, the _JavaScript_ internal calls next repeatedly until an _IteratorResult_ is returned whose `done` is `true`.
 However, you can "manually" call `next` as follows:

 ```js
 const itObject = iteratify({